Myrtle Point High School

 Myrtle Point High School is a public high school and junior high in Myrtle Point, Oregon, United States.

 Students

-According to the Oregon Department of Education school report card, Myrtle Point High School enrolled 212 students across grades 7–12 in the 2017–2018 school year.
+According to the National Center for Education Statistics, Myrtle Point High School enrolled 191 students across grades 7–12 in the 2021–2022 school year.

 Academics

 In 2018, 66% of the school's seniors received their high school diploma on time.